When it comes to finalizing a divorce, disclosure of information is of extreme importance.

 Parties need to be open and honest with each other to ensure that everything is divided fairly and accounted for before everything is finished.

-The State of Colorado requires parties submit financial affidavits and accompanying information to make sure that this disclosure takes place.
+The State of Colorado requires parties to submit financial affidavits and accompanying information to make sure that this disclosure takes place.